 Solar Pool heating: $5.00 per estimated therm displaced

-Generally speaking, a solar photovoltaic (PV) system can be used to power any household appliance or system that uses electricity.
-In the simplest case, you can use a solar water heating system.
+Generally speaking, a solar photovoltaic (PV) system can be used to power any household system or appliance that uses electricity.
+In the smallest case, you can use a solar water heater.

-Yes.
+Of course.
 The grid in Canyon Lake already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Canyon Lake, the average amount someone can save is $751 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

 Yes, solar panels can still supply you with energy during a grid outage.
-To ensure that your solar system can keep working during a power outage, make sure to choose a quality solar provider that offers battery backup systems or emergency generators.
+To ensure that your solar system can keep working during a power outage, make sure to choose a quality solar provider and look for a solar system that includes a battery backup.